rusefi/rusefi_documentation/Vaults/Vault-Of-Mercedes-OEM.md

 The strip or oval plugs connect a handful of accessory sensors, power leads, and the starter wire. *In General*, on a MB wiring harness, plain brown is GND, plain red is +V, purple is starter circuit.

 ![image](https://user-images.githubusercontent.com/17059674/177897778-0f450933-71eb-48d5-97cb-81741f11061e.png)

 Seen here is a 029 545 72 28 from a MY97 R129 SL320.
 Purple wire on pin 13 is starter signal
 Blue/Yellow wire on pin 12 is A/C Compressor
-Blue/Green wire on pin 9 is a sensor on the Oil Filter housing
+Blue/Green wire on pin 9 is a sensor on the Oil Filter housing Brn/Wht wire on pin 7 is GND
+Brn/Wht wire on pin 6 is ECM GND
+Black/Green wire on pin 3 is IGN +V
+Red/Green wire on pin 2 is VVT/Resonance Flap +V
+Red/Blue wire on pin 1 is INJ +V

+NB These plugs are not indicated on the wiring diagrams posted here.